U.S. Army M1943 uniform: Wartime use

 The uniform was tested in Italy in 1943 by the 45th Infantry Division and the 3rd Infantry Division but some GIs (including Bill Mauldin) claim that non-combatant officers and enlisted personnel would use their position in the rear to get the new uniform, delaying the ultimate field testing in Italy for some time longer.
 This, along with shipping delays after D-Day kept this uniform from widespread use in Europe until late 1944.
 After D-Day, Paratroopers were issued complete M1943 uniforms, and infantry units began getting the uniform parts here and there.

 Paratroopers were generally the only ones to modify the uniform, as they would sometimes add their own trouser cargo pockets.
 They kept their older "Corcoran" paratrooper boots instead of the new M43 buckle boots because they were less likely to snag on their parachute when it deployed.

 The cotton sateen trousers were modified in 1944 with the addition of trouser cuff tabs and again in a 1945 pattern with minor cut modifications and a move from stud to plastic buttons.

 Postwar impact

-A new uniform, known as OG-107, was first introduced in 1952.
+A new uniform, known as the OG-107 fatigue uniform, was first introduced in 1952.
 By the beginning of the Vietnam War, it had completely replaced the M-1943 uniform as the standard in the Army.

 The 1943 pattern jacket was issued to soldiers all the way through the Korean War but was superseded by the 1950 pattern which changed to a button-in liner, then further modified as the 1951 pattern which added bi-swing shoulder pleats, and the use of zippers and snap fastener.
 The latest version of the jacket, the M-1965 field jacket, is still in service, though now made of a tougher cotton/nylon blend with polyester fill in the liner, and comes in the modern Army Operational Camouflage Pattern.
 It is no longer used for combat operations having been superseded by the Gen II and Gen III Gore-Tex parkas.

+The French military copied this jacket, with some minor differences, in the Tenue Toutes Armes Modèle 47, with modifications in the 47/52 jacket.
+There was also a mountain version with detachable hood, a light climate version without hip pockets.
+The normal and lightened jackets were also issued in camouflage, mainly for use in the Algerian War.
+This jacket was superseded by the "Satin 300" uniform, first issued in 1964.